 Things like kitchen roll and wipes don’t breakdown like toilet paper does and can lead to a nasty blockage causing sewage to back up into your home.

-We’ve now reopened our visitor sites
+Keeping our visitor sites open

 Protecting your health and safety